Elin-Modding-Resources/Elin.Docs/articles/10_Source Sheets/puddles_chara_note.md

 ## id
 `string`

-The most important cell of an entry that distinguishes it from everything else on the SourceChara sheet.
-If the ID matches a vanilla entry's or another mod's entry's ID, the last sheet to load will override all the others.
-This value cannot have any spaces or special characters in it.
+The most important cell of an entry that distinguishes it from everything else on the Chara sheet.
+If the ID matches a vanilla entry's or another mod's entry's ID, the last sheet to load will override the others.

+This value cannot have any spaces in it, consider using snake_case style if needed, e.g. `mymod_chara_yajyuu_senpai`.

 ## _id
 `int`

 Used for sorting purposes in creature codex, can be any numeric value.
+This does not have to be unique.

 ## name_JP
 `string`